Using digital to make integration effective

 Key tenets of technology

-While ICSs in different areas face different challenges, there are some things we need to be getting right across the board.
+While ICSs in different areas face different challenges, there are some things they need to be getting right across the board.
 The first being good infrastructure.
 All ICSs need to have a reasonable standard of hardware and computers, Wi-Fi and connectivity.
 As Matthew explained, “getting the basic digital infrastructure right is a prerequisite for successful digital transformation”.

 Secondly, we need a digital system that ensures different care settings can work effectively together.
 Such a system will need to be connected to national infrastructure.
 National programmes, such as the NHS spine, will need to act as the connector between different networks, roll out national standards for interoperability and provide the functionality required in care delivery.
 Importantly, Matthew highlighted that we need digital systems to be tailored to the care setting - “our systems for social care need to make sure that they work for the professionals in social care”.